mirittal/react-ex/README.md

 > npm start

-start will run webpack following by node server then start an express server on http://localhost:3000
+App now runs at: http://localhost:3000 npm start will run webpack (pack all js files and convert ES6 to ES5 and react jsx)
+following by starting a node/express server